MicrosoftDocs/MIMDocs/MIMDocs/pam/high-availability-disaster-recovery-considerations-bastion-environment.md

 ![bastion topology - diagram](media/bastion1.png)

-Additional servers can be configured for each of these functions, in order to provide higher performance under load conditions, or for geographic redundancy as described below.
+Additional servers can be configured for each of these functions, in order to provide higher performance under load conditions, or for geographic redundancy as described in the following sections.

 ### Deployments supporting multiple sites